The SaaS Customer Lifecycle Explained

 You need to find ways to increase the time customers spend considering your product.
 Getting customers to fill out forms for accessing lead-generation content is a great way to do this.

 No 3rd party integrations.
 No hidden costs.
 No wasted time.

 Just a solution as unique as your business’s needs.

 3. Qualification Through Conversion

 The last stage of the acquisition category is qualification.
-Customers start using your lead generation content to determine whether the solution you offer is the solution they need.
+Customers start using your lead generation content to determine whether your offer is the solution they need.
 ‘Qualified’ or educated users are more likely to reach out to your sales team.

 These stages are characterized by customers moving into ‘buying mode’ and purchasing your product.
-The focus is on highlighting the real and tangible value of your product to your audience.
+The focus is on highlighting your product's real and tangible value to your audience.